sourcearchives/xkcd/docs/filenames.md

 ^(.*/)?(([A-Za-z0-9_.][A-Za-z0-9_.-]{0,125}[A-Za-z0-9_-])|[A-Za-z0-9_])$
 ```

-  There are some rules listed above which are not implemented in the regular expression, so all valid filenames should match this, but not all matches are valid filenames.
+  There are some rules listed above which are not implemented in the regular expression, so all valid filenames <em>should</em> match this, but not all matches are valid filenames.

 </li>